Important Tips for Your Eye Care Routine

 Fortunately, in most cases, if you turn your bad habits around, your eye condition will usually improve.
 This is especially applied when it comes to bad habits like smoking.
 Smokers are more likely to develop dry eye conditions.

 Set your eye care routine, and fix an appointment with your ophthalmologist to maintain a clear vision.
-However, eating right, using eye protection, and keeping your eye clean can ensure that you enjoy a healthy vision throughout your life.
-Starting with good eye health habits at a young age will help you create a lifestyle that will promote healthy eye vision.
+However, eating right, using eye protection, and keeping your eyes clean can ensure you enjoy healthy vision.
+Starting with good eye health habits at a young age will help you create a lifestyle promoting healthy eye vision.
 Use eye care products as prescribed by your ophthalmologist.